• Skip to primary navigation

 Beet raita also tastes great with simple pulao like Peas Pulao, Veg Pulao, Gucchi Pulao, or Yakhni Pulao.

-Serve it with stuffed parathas like Aloo Paratha, Gobi Paratha, Keema Paratha, or Paneer Paratha.
+Serve it as a side dish with stuffed parathas like Aloo Paratha, Gobi Paratha, Keema Paratha, or Paneer Paratha.

 It can also be served as a yogurt dip with veggie sticks or chips.